avocadoaperture/gatsby-starter-delog/_data/blog/2020-07-10-pop-up-art-sale-in-university-of-calgary.md

 metaDescription: ''
 thumbnail: /assets/IMG_5864.JPG
 ---
-About the project: I organized and promoted two consignment art sales for art students at University of Calgary.
+About the project: I organized and promoted a consignment art sale for art students at University of Calgary.

 Promotional Poster Used on Campus and Facebook Ads